 FREE SELECTION CRITERIA EXAMPLES THAT WIN INTERVIEWS

-Since 2009 I have been posting winning selection criteria answers that have secured interviews for hundreds of my clients.
-If you are struggling to write selection criteria, you have come to the right place.
+Selection criteria responses that have all won interviews are available for free on my Blog.
+If you’re struggling to write selection criteria, you’ve come to the right place.

 STAR stands for Situation, Task, Action, Result.
-STAR is a popular and commonly-used model in preparing selection criteria examples.
+STAR is the most popular model to prepare selection criteria examples.
 STAR is a term used interchangeably with CAR (Circumstance, Action, Result); SAO (Situation, Action, Outcome); and CEO (Circumstance, Evolution, Outcome).
-CAR, SAO and CEO models are variations and succinct versions of STAR.
+CAR, SAO and CEO models are succinct variations of STAR.

-Applicants are advised to address selection criteria examples using STAR (or CAR, SAO, CEO) models as follows:
+Strong applicants address selection criteria examples using STAR (or CAR, SAO, CEO) model: